sarant1/aws-bootcamp-cruddur-2023/journal/week4.md

 - Have encryption in Transist as well as in rest
 - Authentication use IAM, or kerberos etc (not the default)

+## Local Environment

+Currently attempting to set up the local environment but it via Devcontainers but Having issues installing devcontainer.
+It says the devcontainer is already symlinked but it is still not working.